 One student’s call to conserve makes her a #WaterLess Hero

-Madison Aprandini of Brevard County used visual aids from the district and invited guest speakers to help provide a water conservation educational event recently at the Cocoa Library.
+Madison Aprandini of Brevard County used visual aids from the district and invited guest speakers to help provide a water conservation educational event in February 2020 at the Cocoa Library.

 If the rest of the high school graduating class of 2020 is anything like Madison Aprandini of Brevard County, Florida’s water resources have a bright future.

 Madison, a senior at Edgewood Junior/Senior High School in Merritt Island, is concerned about the Sunshine State’s streams, rivers, lakes and underground aquifers, so she focused her senior project on water conservation and what we can all do to preserve our precious water resources.